-He is also Research Associate at the Digital Methods Initiative, University of Amsterdam; Research Associate at the médialab at Sciences Po; and Research Fellow at the Tow Center for Digital Journalism, Columbia University.
-Previously he studied Philosophy at Corpus Christi College, University of Cambridge and Royal Holloway, University of London, and the Social Sciences at the Open University; and held a postdoctoral research position on the European Research Council funded DATACTIVE project at the University of Amsterdam.
+He is also Research Associate at the Digital Methods Initiative at the University of Amsterdam; Research Associate at the médialab at Sciences Po; and Research Fellow at the Tow Center for Digital Journalism, Columbia University.
+Previously he studied Philosophy at Corpus Christi College, University of Cambridge and Royal Holloway, University of London; the Social Sciences at the Open University; and held a postdoctoral research position on the European Research Council funded DATACTIVE project at the University of Amsterdam.

-He is a regular contributor to The Guardian and Open Democracy and has been interviewed by numerous publications and media organisations about his work, including La Repubblica (Italy), O’Reilly Radar (US), OpenSource.com (US), PopTech (US), Russia Today (Russia), The European Journalism Centre (Netherlands), The Guardian (UK – see also here), Times Higher Education (UK), Todo Noticias (Argentina) and Zeit Online (Germany).
+He is a regular contributor to The Guardian and Open Democracy and has been interviewed by numerous publications and media organisations about his work, including La Repubblica (Italy), O’Reilly Radar (US), OpenSource.com (US), PopTech (US), The European Journalism Centre (Netherlands), The Guardian (UK – see also here), Times Higher Education (UK), Todo Noticias (Argentina) and Zeit Online (Germany).

 He can be found on Twitter at @jwyg.